 Suitable for: doctors in Emergency Medicine or Pre-hospital Emergency Medicine at ST3 level and above (or equivalent) including Consultants.

 There are a limited number of places for Emergency Department nurses and Paramedics who will have the opportunity to observe the full course and assist the medical teams as if in a real life situation.
-Please note: these observer places do not involve hands-on practical experience.
+These places have less hands-on experience but candidates will have the opportunity to perform autonomous surgical cricothyroidotomy, thoracostomy and EZ-IO humeral access.

 Help and Guidance